Adeline0415/Pikachu_Seeker/README.md

-# Pikachu Seeker - Autonomous Robot Navigation
+# Pikachu Seeker - Autonomous Robot Navigation & Exploration

 This project implements an **autonomous robot navigation system** designed to locate and approach a Pikachu target within a simulated environment.
 The system leverages **ROS 2** (Robot Operating System 2) for communication and control, **YOLO** (You Only Look Once) for real-time object detection, and operates entirely on **RGB-only sensor data** provided by the **Unity ProsTwin Simulator**.
 The navigation logic is tailored to three distinct virtual room types.